camagar/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

-This project is about dynamic libraries
+This project is about dynamic libraries.